 You’ve got three easy options to install Django:

 - Install a version of Django provided by your operating system distribution.
 This is the quickest option for those who have operating systems that distribute Django.

 - Install an official release.
-This is the best approach for users who want a stable version number and aren’t concerned about running a slightly older version of Django.
+This is the best approach for most users.

 Always refer to the documentation that corresponds to the version of Django you’re using!

 If you do either of the first two steps, keep an eye out for parts of the documentation marked new in development version.
 That phrase flags features that are only available in development versions of Django, and they likely won’t work with an official release.